Erie Canal

 #9-The Erie Canal was completed in 1825.
 It took 8-years to construct the Erie Canal.
 It was constructed by tens of thousands of laborers working with hand tools.

 #10-Some people were very skeptical, though.
-They called it “Clinton’s big ditch”. #11-It cost over 7 million dollars to construct.
+They called it “Clinton’s big ditch”.

 #12-The Erie Canal transformed Rochester into “The Young Lion of the West.”